Golim/FileCreatorBot/README.md

 # FileCreatorBot
-This Telegram bot allows you to create text files with the name, extension and text that you want.
+This Telegram bot allows you to create text files with the name, extension and text you want.